nucypher/nucypher/docs/source/demos/heartbeat_demo.rst

   This corresponds to the :class:`~nucypher.characters.lawful.Alice` character.
 - The Heart Monitor, or any other data sources that **encrypt data** on Alicia's behalf, is portrayed by the :class:`~nucypher.characters.lawful.Enrico` character.
-- Nodes in the NuCypher network are called :class:`~nucypher.characters.lawful.Ursula` in our terminology.
+- PRE Nodes are called :class:`~nucypher.characters.lawful.Ursula` in our terminology.
   They receive the access policy from Alice and stand ready to re-encrypt data in exchange for payment in fees and token rewards.
   In a way, they **enforce the access policy** created by Alicia.